Girolama Cartolari: Career

-The books produced by the printing workshop under her direction represent continuity with the work of her spouse.
-Cartolari, in fact, continued to print for various institutions associated with the Catholic Church.
+The books produced by the printing workshop under her direction represent continuity with her spouse's work.
+Cartolari continued to print for various institutions associated with the Catholic Church.
 At the same time, she was also able to contribute to the printing of works from the lively cultural environment represented by the circle of writers revolving around the Farnese family, in particular its most important member, Pope Paul III.

 For the sixteen years in which she assumed the direction of the family business, Cartolari produced up to twenty-six works a year.
 The first work she printed was the Tractatus reservationum papalium ac legatorum by Enea Falconi.
 She also printed a range of publications: ecclesiastical announcements, papal bulls, regulations issued by the Apostolic Chancery, orations, lectures from the Council of Trent, anti-Lutheran pamphlets written by the archbishop and famous theologian Lancelotto Politi, as well as ordinary documents.
 Among them are the works of the German astrologer Mathias Brottbeychel and works by the Perugian Tommaso Grifi.
 The press paid attention to Umbrian authors such as Gaspare da Perugia and Matteo Spinelli.
 Other publications printed by Cartolari are the works of the pontifical doctor Andrea Turini and his colleague Michelangelo Biondo, as well as Latin grammars edited by Giovanni Fabbrini and works by the humanists Gabriele Barri and Mambrino Roseo.

 The relationship of Cartolari with authoritative booksellers and publishers, such as the Venetian Michele Tramezzino, is well documented.
 Tramezzino financed the printing of a dozen legal texts in Cartolari's printing shop but in 1547, when Tramezzino returned to Venice, the production of Cartolari decreased significantly.
-Around the same time, writer Michelangelo Biondo, a regular customer of Cartolari, also moved to Venice and established his own printing shop.
-At the time, those who ran a printing business usually didn't carry out the related function of publishers. it was usually the authors themselves, or people linked to them through patronage relationships, who financed the printing of their works.
-Only the printers with the highest volume of work, often most popular and affluent, were able to bear the costs of publishing and could therefore perform this function.
+Around the same time, writer Michelangelo Biondo, a regular customer of Cartolari, also moved to Venice and established a printing shop.
+At the time, those who ran a printing business usually did not carry out the related function of publishers; it was usually the authors themselves, or people linked to them through patronage relationships, who financed the printing of their works.
+Only the printers with the highest volume of work, often the most popular and affluent, could bear the costs of publishing and perform this function.
 There is no evidence that Cartolari's activity continued after May 1559.